ozcodex/siritie/doc/ideas.md

 - change hammerig block recipe, make it require firing sticks
 - remove woodfire from sticks from choping block
 - remove dugout canoe from choping block and add to carpentry bench
+- Turn bones into bonemeal on the grinding stone
+- add bonemeal as product of the composter